So You Weren’t Invited—Here’s How to Not Spiral (or Crash the Party)

 Step 6: Maybe have a convo about it (but also maybe don’t).

 Whether you bring up The Event and your absence from it depends on how close you are with the person who left you out.
 If it’s casual, like a coworker, maybe it’s not worth confronting them about it, especially if it’s going to impact your day-to-day interactions, Dr. Brito says.
-If you’re tight with the person who left you out, and you feel like you can talk through it without a major fallout, you can say something along the lines of, “I heard you planned a group dinner and I wasn't invited and I felt bad.
+If you’re tight with the person who left you out, and you feel like you can talk through it without a major fallout, you can embrace vulnerability say something along the lines of, “I heard you planned a group dinner and I wasn't invited and I felt bad.
 Did I do anything to upset you?
 Should we talk about this?”
 If they’re straightforward with you, keep an open mind.
 A true relationship requires honesty, even if it’s uncomfortable at times.
 But if they’re making excuses and avoiding your question altogether?
 That’s not a great look for a close friendship.

 Step 7: Have a little self-reflection moment.